dvberkel/dvberkel.github.com/source/_posts/2012-03-23-using-octopress.markdown

 [deployment option](http://octopress.org/docs/deploying/github/ "Octopress on GitHub pages deployement") and it worked like a charm.

-But aword of warning is necessary.
+But a word of warning is necessary.
 The Octopress' subtitle *A blogging framework for hackers* is in place.
 You should be comfortable working your way around the commandline before using Octopress.